lshannon/scdf-recipe-jdbc/README.md

 This will give us a configurable stream of data.

-### Filtering The Data

-Giving that a stream of data is in place, its possible only certain records should be writing the DB.

 ## Reading From A DB

 Now lets use the DB as a source of data.